NotVirusTotal/WAT/TROUBLESHOOTING.md

 ## Issue: Getting a "Command not found" error

 **Solution**:
-Ensure that the executable is located in the correct directory or that your environment variables are configured correctly.
+Ensure that the executable is located in the correct directory or that your environment variables are configured correctly or run another command.